agama-project/agama/README.md

 This process may take a while.
 Use `linux`/`linux` when the browser opens the log in form.

-If you want to contribute to the project or just have a closer look, check the *Setup* section.

 ## Setup

-If you want to contribute to the project, you can run D-Installer from sources.
-The first step should be to install Git (if it is not already installed) and clone the repository:
+If you want to contribute to the project or just have a closer look, you can run D-Installer from sources.
+The first step should be to install Git (if it is not already installed) and clone the
+repository:

     sudo zypper --non-interactive in git
     git clone https://github.com/yast/d-installer
     cd d-installer

 If you want to save some time, run the [setup.sh script](./setup.sh) and follow the instructions at the end.
-If you want to do it manually, just go through the following process.
+Alternatively, just go through the following process if you want to do it manually.

 ### Dependencies

-To build and run this software you need a few tools.
+To build and run this software, you need a few tools.
 To install them on openSUSE Tumbleweed just
 type:

     sudo zypper in gcc gcc-c++ make openssl-devel ruby-devel augeas-devel npm cockpit

-The user interface uses Cockpit infrastructure to interact with the D-Bus interface, so you need to make sure that `cockpit` is running:
+The user interface uses Cockpit infrastructure to interact with the D-Bus interface, so you need to make sure that the `cockpit` service is running:

     sudo systemctl start cockpit

-### The `d-installer` Service
+### Running the `d-installer` service

 `d-installer` is a YaST-based service that is able to install a system.
 You can interact with that service using the D-Bus interface it provides.